Five days of international tax tips: UK tax issues for overseas companies

 Here, International Tax partner Sonal Shah, shares five key tips on UK tax issues for companies that are overseas.

 The first, and arguably the most important decision that business owners need to decide before starting up a business or a project is which company structure to implement.
-There are various tax efficient vehicles available for UK and international trading purposes.
-We work with our clients to understand their trade and their business goals to then suggest tax efficient ownership structures.
+There are various tax-efficient vehicles available for the UK and international trading purposes.
+We work with our clients to understand their trade and their business goals to then suggest tax-efficient ownership structures.

 Whilst businesses may initially seem as operating from a foreign country, from a tax perspective their trade could be assessed as being carried out in other jurisdictions.
 Hence it is imperative to understand the tax implications associated with each structure.